Funding Public Service and Homeless Programs

 The Lancaster County Coalition to End Homelessness (LCCEH) set a goal of increasing knowledge, awareness, and engagement with homeless providers to apply Housing First approaches.
 In order to educate and encourage nonprofit Board members and provide guidance to front-line practitioners on the benefits of the Housing First concepts, an informational, educational training program was developed.
 This program is called “The Road Home.”
 The purpose of “The Road Home” is to provide tools and resources that ensure our community is most optimally-positioned to end homelessness in compliance with the Housing First philosophy.

 In 2015, the LCCEH aimed to increase knowledge, awareness, and engagement of the concept of Housing First.
-Lunch meetings were held and focused on the details of implementing Housing First in our community.
+Lunch meetings were held focusing on the details of implementing Housing First in our community.
 Presenters were recruited from across the country who have expertise in best practices and proven outcomes in rapidly rehousing people experiencing homelessness.
 To date, attendees have included Board members and staff of organizations working with people experiencing homelessness.
 The sessions were interactive and focused on problem-solving.

 Please contact Aimee Tyson if you would like to be notified of future sessions.